vivekseth/hash_table/readme.md

 # Read Me

-# Description
+## Description

-This is a threadsafe, generic hashtable implementation in C.
+This is a thread-safe, generic hashtable implementation in C.

 See `test.c` for usage.

-To integrate into project simply copy files and build using your makefile or use this project's makefile to compile to library and just include the `./include/` folder into your project's header search path.

 ## Features

-- Custom key and value types.
+- Custom key and value types
+- Thread-safe
--
+- Simple, consistent API
+- Compiles to .a library for use in other project

+## Integratation

+1. Use `make hash_table.a` to compile project to library
+2. Add `./include/` to your header search path
+3. When compiling project ling against `./hash_table.a`